Why Join the AAUP

 Perhaps the most important benefits, however, are less tangible.
 They include the types of support that only a large, national association can provide in the collective effort to fight for academic values at a time when they are under attack.
 AAUP membership is about meeting our own needs and upholding professional and academic principles for ourselves and the next generation.
 Your dues also support the profession and faculty across the country who benefit from academic freedom, tenure, and other core issues that the AAUP has fought to establish and defend for decades.

+When you join the AAUP, you become a part of higher education’s most influential voice on the Bloomington campus and nationally.
 Together, we defend academic freedom.
 We affirm the importance of faculty governance.
 We pursue economic security for all faculty.
 As the face of the academic workforce changes, we continue to organize to make our standards a reality.

 Join us in the AAUP to preserve due process and free speech in the classroom, to preserve a strong faculty role in university governance, and to protect this generation of scholars and those to come.
 Each new member strengthens our faculty voice on campus and across the state and nation.